 This is known as the ‘sum insured’, and it’s the maximum amount that an insurance company will pay out.
 In the event of needing to rebuild part, or all, of your property and the sum insured is too low, you could end up needing to make up the shortfall, which could stretch to several thousands of pounds.
 And particularly for high-value, larger or more unusual homes, calculating an accurate rebuild sum can be challenging.

 So how can you make your way to a confident rebuild sum?

 Some of the things to look out for and consider to avoid underinsurance on your building:

-2. Listed buildings status or a conservation area location, may require additional permissions and specialist craftsmen and materials, could result in a higher sum insured being required.
+2. Listed buildings status or a conservation area, which may require additional permissions and specialist craftsmen and materials, could result in a higher sum insured being required.

 3. The property’s construction materials - for example, stone or non-standard materials such as ‘green or high tech’ can be unique and difficult to obtain.

 4. Extensive outbuildings, garages, store sheds, brick walls, courtyards, driveways and even tennis courts need to be included in the valuation.